sdjaeb/data-platform-playbook/README.md

 Follow these steps to see the platform in action:

-1.  **Generate Data:** In a new terminal, run the data simulator to send data to the FastAPI endpoint.
+1.  **Automated Data Generation:** When you run the bootstrap script, three data generator services (`financial-generator`, `insurance-generator`, `sports-generator`) start automatically.
+They continuously create mock data and send it to the FastAPI endpoint.
+There is no need to run a separate script.
-    ```bash
-    python3 simulate_data.py
-    ```

 2.  **Observe Ingestion:** Data flows from the simulator to FastAPI, which produces messages to Kafka.
 A Spark streaming job consumes these messages and writes the raw data as Delta tables into the `raw-data-bucket` in MinIO.

 3.  **Run Transformation Pipeline:** In the Airflow UI (`http://localhost:8080`), unpause and trigger the `full_pipeline_with_governance` DAG.
 This will orchestrate a Spark batch job to transform the raw data and write it to the `curated-data-bucket`.

-4.  **Run dbt Transformations:** dbt is integrated to manage your data transformations.
-You can execute dbt commands directly within its container.
-    ```bash
-    # Access the dbt container and run a debug command to verify connection
-    docker compose exec dbt dbt debug --profiles-dir /usr/app/dbt_profiles

-    # Once you have a dbt project, you can run models:
-    # docker compose exec dbt dbt run --profiles-dir /usr/app/dbt_profiles
-    ```

-5.  **Explore & Monitor:**
+4.  **Explore & Monitor:**
     *   **OpenMetadata:** See the new tables and view their end-to-end data lineage.
     *   **Superset:** Connect to the curated data and build dashboards.
     *   **Grafana:** View dashboards monitoring container health and application metrics.